-What I don’t like about these models is their hard tubing.
+Anyway, what I don’t like about these turtle filters is their weird way of priming.

 - Longer tubing

-The Eheim 2260/2262 is the absolute best aquarium canister filter out there.
+For many reasons, I consider the Eheim 2262 the absolute best canister filter for large aquatic turtles out there.

 This heavy duty canister filter really stands undisputed, though it’s not particularly new to the market.

-I am yet to see one of these break, and I know people using them from 10+ years.
+I am yet to see one of these to break and I know people using them for 10+ years.

-So what’s the secret about the unbeatable long-term success of these filters?
+So what’s the secret behind the unbeatable long-term success of the Eheim 2262 turtle filters?

 My assumption is that it’s their sheer simplicity.

-With an Eheim 2260, you get a huge cartridge that can hold 4.7 GALLONS of filter media.
+With an Eheim 2262, you get a huge cartridge that can hold 4.7 GALLONS of filter media.
 This allows for a lot of biological and mechanical filtration in even a very large turtle tank.

-Apart from the cartridge, you have high-quality, durable hoses as an intake and output tubing, which are doing a fantastic job at keeping leaks at bay.
+Apart from the cartridge, you have high-quality, durable hoses as intake and output tubing, which are doing a fantastic job at keeping leaks at bay.

-And that’s about it.
-Three high-end components that result in brand loyalty for everyone that has ever laid their hands upon this canister filter.
+And that’s about it – three high-end components that result in brand loyalty from everyone that has ever laid their hands upon this canister filter.

-And yes, this unit is recommended if you’re in the large turtle aquarium game.
+My experience has been that this unit is hotly recommended if you’re in the large turtle aquarium game.

-You can read more about which tank size it fits best in my recommendations guide below the reviews section.
+You can read more about which tank size this filter fits best in my recommendations guide below the reviews section.

 It’s a very neat solution if you can’t afford the space or handiness to build your own sump.

-The tank doesn’t contain turtles but has some monstrous arowanas and stingrays – a recipe for copious amounts of waste already, because of their carnivorous diet.
+The tank doesn’t contain turtles but has some monstrous Arowana fish and stingrays – a recipe for copious amounts of waste already, because of their carnivorous diet.

-Okay, I’m assuming that’s enough to persuade you into getting one of these if your aquarium’s size demands it.
-Let’s discuss the cons of this product.
+I’m assuming that’s enough to persuade you into getting one of these if your aquarium’s size demands it, but let’s also discuss the cons of this product.

-However, if you’re on the lookout for a 150+ gallon canister filter for turtles you’re probably there already.
+However, if you’re seeking a canister filter for a 150+ gallon tank with more than one turtle you’re probably there already.

-Consider this – this filter will virtually last you forever.
+Consider this – the Eheim 2262 will virtually last you forever.

-If you spread the price for each consecutive year you’ll be using this filter you’d see that it actually is the best long-term decision for your aquarium’s needs.
+If you spread the price for each consecutive year you’ll be using it you’d see that it actually is the most cost-efficient decision for your turtle aquarium’s needs.

-The pump consumes an insignificant amount of electricity for what it’s worth.
+The pump consumes an insignificant amount of electricity for what it’s worth as well.

-The final con of this unit that I would like to discuss is that it’s heavy.
+Anyhow, a real con of this monstrous canister filter that I would like to discuss is that it’s heavy.

 - Enormous power and gigantic GPH rate (630+)